hramos/ReactNativeClass/README.md

 The `navigation` prop is provided by the `StackNavigator` when it renders `MasterScreen`.
 Now whenever the user taps on a `CityWeather` component, we tell the `StackNavigator` to navigate to the 'Detail' route and display more information about the specific city identified by `cityId`.

 Save your app.
-Tap on an item in the main screen, and observe how the detail screen animates onto screen.
+Tap on an item in the main screen, and observe how the detail screen animates onto the screen.

 ![](https://github.com/hramos/ReactNativeClass/blob/master/Steps/App-Step9-Navigation-Master.png?raw=true)
 ![](https://github.com/hramos/ReactNativeClass/blob/master/Steps/App-Step9-Navigation-Detail.png?raw=true)